sebastienroy/shutter_speed_tester/DevelopmentStories.md

 * The voltage value induced by the phototransistor current, depending on the light illuminated it
 * Which light intensity, for different resistor value, allow to swich the digital port of the Arduino

 As a ligth source, we will use a standad led component, directly wired on the 5V output of the Arduino.
 A 220 Ohm resistor is used to get an intensity less than 20 mA.
+20 mA is the maximum current value recommended for both Arduino output (even not used in this experimentation) and for a standard LED.
 $$
-I = U/R = \frac{(5.0 - 2.2)}{220} \approxeq 13 mA
+I = U/R = \frac{(5.0 - 1.2)}{220} \approxeq 17 mA
 $$
-(The direct voltage of the Led is 2.2V)
+(The direct voltage of the Led is 1.2V)

 And here is the schema :
 ![Experimentation schema](DevelopmentSteps/Step0_Experimentation/experimentation/Experimentation_bb.png)